adventuregamestudio/ags/PSP/readme.txt

 - Dacey in the Dark - Prelude: Very low frame rate.
 - Of the Essence: Runs out of memory for the pathfinder after the intro sequence.
 - Death Wore Endless Feathers: The agstrans plugin is not available on the PSP.
+- Two of a Kind: The interface is not usable.
+- Prodigal: Crashes the MP3 player during the intro sequence.

 How to run games: